parrotsoft/rssreader/README.md

 # BaseApp

-This package creates the tables and basic data of the departments and cities of Colombia.
+This package allows us to read RSS easily.

 ## Installation